zrythm/zrythm/doc/user/editing/edit-modes.rst

 ++++++++++++++++++++++++++
 To move objects around, click on a selected object and keep dragging with your cursor to where you want to move them.
-Holding down :zbutton:`Control` while doing this will create duplicates (clones) of the selected objects.
+Holding down :kbd:`Control` while doing this will create duplicates (clones) of the selected objects.
 This is an efficient way to quickly clone multiple objects.